decretist/ICMCL17/proceedings/ICMCL17.md

 The work I have discussed in this paper is based on a highly customized version of a twentieth-century e-text of a nineteenth-century print edition of the *Decretum*.
 The MGH e-text of the Friedberg edition is the indispensable free resource without which none of my work, and I suspect the work of many others, would be possible.
 But like so many free things, someone paid a great deal of money to make it free.
 However, the MGH e-text is a resource that because of its archaic format is approaching the end of it useful life.
 If we want to continue to advance our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first-century electronic text, or better still an electronic edition, of Gratian's *Decretum* that meets this century's research needs.

-[^3]: This research could usefully be expanded to include the rubrics and canons, and I have made preparations to do so.
+[^5]: This research could usefully be expanded to include the rubrics and canons, and I have made preparations to do so.
 The work required to expand the corpus to include the canons themselves would require grant funding.

-[^4]: MAchine Learning for LanguagE Toolkit @McCallumMALLET
+[^6]: MAchine Learning for LanguagE Toolkit @McCallumMALLET

-[^5]: @pennington_laws_2013; and @pennington_gratian_2014.
+[^7]: @pennington_laws_2013; and @pennington_gratian_2014.

-[^6]: Python is a widely-used general-purpose programming language.
+[^8]: Python is a widely-used general-purpose programming language.
 According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most popular programming language worldwide as of June 2025.
 Python provides powerful features for performing operations on textual data.

-[^8]: I would like to acknowledge Jake Bayon, an undergraduate Computer Science student at the University of San Diego, who set up the PIE lemmatization environment as an independent study project with me during the Spring 2024 semester and who learned something about Gratian in the process.
+[^10]: I would like to acknowledge Jake Bayon, an undergraduate Computer Science student at the University of San Diego, who set up the PIE lemmatization environment as an independent study project with me during the Spring 2024 semester and who learned something about Gratian in the process.
 PIE can only be installed with the 2019 Python 3.8 release---the current release is Python 3.13.

-[^9]: The 728 lines of program output included three numbers, which I discarded.
+[^11]: The 728 lines of program output included three numbers, which I discarded.
 The complete list is available at [https://github.com/decretist/ICMCL17/blob/main/results/lemmas.txt](https://github.com/decretist/ICMCL17/blob/main/results/lemmas.txt).

+[^12]: See @brundage_calumny_2004 and @donahue_procedure_2016.

-[^10]: PIE reports the lemmas as *calumpia*, *calumniator*, and *calumpniatus*. *calumpia* is almost certainly a typo in the LASLA Latin language model for *calumpnia*.
+[^13]: PIE reports the lemmas as *calumpia*, *calumniator*, and *calumpniatus*. *calumpia* is almost certainly a typo in the LASLA Latin language model for *calumpnia*.
 PIE reports the lemma of *calumpniantibus* as *calumpnio*.
 The spelling is consistent with